theopn/theopn.github.io/content/blog/2025-04-23-fzf-lua-parent-dir.md

 └── ...
 ```

-Often I am working inside of the nested directory (e.g., `dotfiles/nvim/.config/nvim/lua/plugins`) and need to access files in the root directory (e.g., `dotfiles/README.md`).
+Often I am working inside the nested directories (e.g., `dotfiles/nvim/.config/nvim/lua/plugins`) and need to access files in the root directory (e.g., `dotfiles/README.md`).
 It gets annoying to manually type `:cd ..` until I reach the desired parent directory.
 When I was using Telescope, I used the [file-browser extension](https://github.com/nvim-telescope/telescope-file-browser.nvim) and navigated to the parent directories within the Telescope window, but it was not exactly the behavior I was hoping for.
-So during the process of migrating to fzf-lua, I wrote a custom picker to select a parent directory to launch the file picker from, and it is the single most used fzf-lua function in my use case.
+So, during the migration to fzf-lua, I wrote a custom picker to select a parent directory to launch the file picker from.
+This is the single most used fzf-lua function in my use case.

 ## Solution